Kalyn Ponga: 2022

-Ponga had until June of 2022 to activate the options in his contract for the 2023 and 2024 seasons.
+Ponga had until June 2022 to activate the options in his contract for the 2023 and 2024 seasons.
 In April, he signed a new contract for five years, until the end of 2027, that would replace the existing deal moving into 2023.

 On 13 July, Ponga put in a man-of-the-match performance in Game 3, the decider of the 2022 State of Origin series, in a Queensland side missing regular five-eighth Cameron Munster.
 Ponga collected 299 running metres, 90 of which were kick returns and 75 in post-contact, along with 3 line breaks, 18 tackle breaks and the try that claimed the lead which Queensland would not lose for the remainder of the game.

 In July, Ponga was ruled out for the remainder of the 2022 NRL season after suffering with concussion.
 On 15 August, it was revealed that Ponga and teammate Kurt Mann had been ejected from a pub after being found intoxicated in a toilet cubicle by security staff.
 Ponga and Mann were later drug tested by the NRL under the organisation's drug policy.

 2023

 In round 2 of the 2023 NRL season, Ponga was taken from the field with a head concussion after just 90 seconds in Newcastle's 14-12 victory over the Wests Tigers.
 It was Ponga's fourth concussion in ten months.
+Ponga subsequently travelled to Canada to undergo advanced neurological testing to determine if he would have to retire, but tests showed no signs of brain damage.
+After a brief absence, he returned in round 8.
+Despite a slow start, Ponga regained form as the Knights went on to win 9 straight games heading in to the finals, raising them from 14th to 5th on the ladder.
+Ponga was the Knights fourth highest try scorer, scoring 9 tries from 20 games.
+The team would defeat the Canberra Raiders in the first week of finals but lost to the New Zealand Warriors the following week, eliminating them from the competition.

+Ponga won the 2023 Dally M medal, labeling him as player of the year.

+2024

+In the week following a narrow 24-22 loss to the Sydney Roosters in round 6, it was reported that Ponga was suffering from a hip injury.
+Ponga was named in the squad to play the Canterbury-Bankstown Bulldogs in round 7 despite carrying a noticeable limp during the warmup.
+Ponga played through the first half with the limp, however at half time spoke to a trainer regarding a foot injury he had picked up during the half.
+Ponga played the beginning of the second half before withdrawing, and the side would lose to the bulldogs 36-12.
+On 22 April, it was announced that Ponga would be ruled out for an indefinite period as a result of the foot injury.

+Ponga played 16 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
+He played in their elimination finals loss against North Queensland.